• Skip to primary navigation

 • This recipe is intended for a round Belgian waffle maker, but hash brown waffles can be made in any waffle maker.
 Please note your waffle quantity and times may vary based on model of waffle maker.

-• Savory waffle topping ideas: a fried egg, avocado, salsa, greek yogurt, sour cream, caramelized onions, sautéed mushrooms, sliced tomato, shredded cheese, guacamole.
+• Savory waffle topping ideas: a fried egg, avocado, salsa, sour cream, caramelized onions, sautéed mushrooms, sliced tomato, shredded cheese, guacamole.

-• Nonstick cooking spray, used repeatedly on waffle irons, can cause a sticky buildup, making your waffle iron more sticky over time.
+• Nonstick cooking spray, used repeatedly on waffle irons, can cause a sticky buildup that's difficult to clean off.
 I suggest using butter or oil instead of nonstick spray.

 Nutrition Estimate